RevealBi/Documentation/en/developer/java-sdk/using-the-server-sdk/user-context.md

 # User Context

-Used to identify the user, related to a particular call to the methods of `IRVDashboardProvider`, `IRVAuthenticationProvider`, `IRVDataProvider` and other providers.
-You can store some user specific data in the Properties like user's permission that you want to use in some of the providers listed above.
-You can use `RVUserContext` as a default implementation.<br>
-This way, you can perform user specific interactions within Reveal SDK.
+The User Context represents the identity of the authenticated user of the application.
+The User Context can be used by Reveal SDK providers such as the `IRVDashboardProvider` , `IRVAuthenticationProvider`, `IRVDataProvider` and others to restrict what permissions the user has.
+To provide User Context to the Reveal SDK, you must create a class that implements the [**IRVUserContextProvider**](https://help.revealbi.io/api/java/latest/com/infragistics/reveal/sdk/api/IRVUserContextProvider.html) interface or extend `RVContainerRequestAwareUserContextProvider`.

 ## Sample User Context Provider

-`SampleUserContextProvider` extends `RVContainerRequestAwareUserContextProvider` class and defines the `getUserContext` method that returns a `RVUserContext` object, which contains both the `userId` and a set of properties.
+**Step 1** - `SampleUserContextProvider` extends `RVContainerRequestAwareUserContextProvider` class and defines the `getUserContext` method that returns a [**RVUserContext**](https://help.revealbi.io/api/java/latest/com/infragistics/reveal/sdk/base/RVUserContext.html) object, which contains both the `userId` and a set of properties.
 We're using this list of properties to store the sessionId, this way we can retrieve it later when credentials for a data source are requested.

 ```java
 public class SampleUserContextProvider extends RVContainerRequestAwareUserContextProvider {